cuijiyao01/docker-k8s-training/docker/Exercise 1 - Getting Started.md

 ## Step 1: Install docker

 - Open a command window.
-Type `sudo -i` to switch to `root` and open a sub-shell.
+- **Switch to root:** Type `sudo -i` to switch to `root` and open a sub-shell.
 - Type `apt-get update` to update the apt package manager.
 - Type `apt-get -y install docker-ce` to install the docker engine.

-Using the `zypper search` command, search for the Docker packages.
-Once you found them, install them with the `zypper install` command.
 Verify if the packages installed successfully by checking if the files `/usr/bin/docker` and `/usr/bin/dockerd` exist.
 You can run `docker -v` to check the version.

 ## Step 2: Set up the proxy server
 Docker also needs to know about the proxy settings to work properly.